manny-glez/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+It is used between the outer function and the inner function.
+You can tell because the inner function can see name parameter.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+what stays the same is the name what could change is the number.

 c.
 What is the lexical scope of `newRoll`?

+Its scope is within the anonymous function, so functional scope.

 ### Task 3 - Stretch Goals